 Now think about how much your horse eats.
-Is he getting 1.5 – 2.0 % of his body weight every day in food? (for a 1200 pound horse that 24 pounds of hay and grain hopefully divided into two or more feedings).
+Is he getting 1.5 – 2.0 % of his body weight every day in food?
+(For a 1200-pound horse that 24 pounds of hay and grain to be divided into two or more feedings).
 Is he getting at least as much grain as the label on the bag says?
 Are there long periods of time during the day when he has no food in front of him?

-If you think you’re doing everything right when it comes to the feedstuffs you give your horse, now consider if there is any stress in his life you can eliminate.
-For example, does he have to compete for his share of hay and grain?
+If you think you’re doing everything right when it comes to the feedstuffs you give your hard keeper, now consider if there is any stress in his life that you can eliminate.
+For example, does he have to compete for his share of hay and grain with the herd?
 Is he constantly having to dominate or submit to other horses in his herd?
 Does he spend most of his time in a stall?
 Does he travel and compete frequently?
-Does he have relief from sun, bugs and heat in the summer and precipitation and cold temps in the winter?
+Does he have relief from sun, bugs and heat in the summer and precipitation and cold temperatures in the winter?

-Certainly as horses age into their teens and twenties, their bodies begin to function less efficiently.
-However, this doesn’t mean older horses are supposed to be or have to be thin.
-It just means they may need more veterinary care and improved management to keep up their weight.
-The Henneke Body Condition Scoring chart, which is a scale from 1 = emaciated to 9 = obese, takes into account the fat and muscling a horse has over certain parts of his body, not his age.
-The same is true when body condition scoring a breed that always seems to having trouble keeping weight on, such as a thoroughbred.
+As horses age into their teens and twenties, their bodies begin to function less efficiently.
+However, this does not mean older horses are supposed to be or have to be thin.
+It just means they may need more veterinary care and improved management to properly manage their weight.
+The Henneke Body Condition Scoring chart, which is a scale from 1 = emaciated to 9 = obese, considers the fat and muscling a horse has over certain parts of his body, not his age.
+The same is true when body condition scoring a breed that always seems to have trouble keeping weight on, such as thoroughbreds.

 Next, bear in mind what calories you’re asking your horse to burn.
 Is he only used for occasional trail rides?
 Does he get ridden lightly four to five days a week?
 Is he on a heavy training and competition schedule?
 Remember that some horses, especially older ones (and thoroughbreds at that), do a better job of keeping up their weight if given some controlled exercise beyond just turnout.
-Hacking on a long rein, lunging or even handwalking up and down hills or over cavaletti may add muscle back to an inactive but thin horse.
+Hacking on a long rein, lunging or even hand walking up and down hills or over cavalettis may help add muscle to an inactive but thin horse.